toksters/Sudoku-Solver/README.md

 # Sudoku-Solver
-A program that solves simple sudoku puzzles
+A program that solves simple sudoku puzzles.
+Any puzzle that requires guessing at some point cannot be solved.

+Run main.py to initialize program.

+Uses the model-view-controller implementation.